-The program of study for English language learners ELL is determined by the student's current level of English proficiency and academic potential as evidenced by transcripts, language screening, performance data, and/or age appropriate grade placement policies.
+The program of study for ELL is determined by the student's current level of English proficiency and academic potential as evidenced by transcripts, language screening, performance data, and/or age appropriate grade placement policies.
 (Rule 6A-6.904 F.A.C.)